xpwu95/SPBL_Pytorch/README.md

 ### Prepare Data

-The SD-198 and SD-260 datasets can be downloaded from http://xiaopingwu.cn/assets/projects/sd-198/.
+You can contact the [e-mail](liujiaxuan@mail.nankai.edu.cn) to obtain the SD-198 and SD-260 datasets.

 It is recommended to symlink the datasets root to `spbl/data/dataset_name/raw/images`.
 ```